 Each session includes lectures, meditation instruction, practice periods and discussion.
 Because the initial class of the six-week series is essential to the course, registration is closed after the first class.

-Zoom Instructor, Nowa Crosby
+Zoom Instructors, Nowa Crosby and Heather Kelman

 Nōwa was born in Elizabeth City, NC.
 His father was in the USMC and he grew up in North and South Carolina, Florida, West Virginia, California and Virginia.
-Nōwa began playing music at five and at 20 studied the building and repairing of string instruments.
+Nōwa began playing music at the age of five and at 20 studied the building and repairing of string instruments.
 Nōwa joined the Zen Center in1994 and was ordained a Zen priest in September 2009.
 He is also a hospital chaplain.